Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-II and Type-III QC/Convolutional Codes

 and, according to~\eqref{eq:bound:2}, yields the following minimum Hamming distance upper bound

-For small $r$, the corresponding code does not attain this bound, however, for $r = 46$ one can verify that the resulting code attains the optimal minimum Hamming distance $\dmins = 32$. \end{example}
+For small $r$, the corresponding QC code does not attain this bound, however, for $r = 46$ one can verify that the resulting QC code attains the optimal minimum Hamming distance $\dmins = 32$.
+This is a $[184,47,32]$ code of rate $0.2554$. \end{example}

-After this introductory example, let us have a more systematic view of the possible weight matrices of $(3,4)$-regular QC codes and the minimum Hamming distance upper bounds that they yield.
+After this introductory example, let us have a more systematic view of the possible weight matrices of $(3,4)$-regular QC/convolutional codes and the minimum/free Hamming distance upper bounds that they yield.